efacilitation/karma-commonjs-preprocessor/README.md

 ## Credits

-This plugin is basically a fork from [grunt-commonjs-coffee](https://github.com/tuxracer/grunt-commonjs-coffee) adapted to work with karma instead.
+This plugin is basically a mix between [grunt-commonjs-coffee](https://github.com/tuxracer/grunt-commonjs-coffee) and [karma-commonjs](https://github.com/karma-runner/karma-commonjs) adapted to work with karma instead.

 ----